Cornell-MAE-UG/fa25-portfolio-osharp21/_projects/2025-engineering-ethics-project.md

 This is where the case-study method pays off.
 It forces you to say out loud that “meeting minimums” is not necessarily “ethical enough” when you are dealing with systems that can kill people.
 The ethically appropriate hierarchy of principles in this setting puts public safety and honesty ahead of schedule, cost, reputational protection, or competitive positioning.
 If those priorities conflict, the conflict should not be “solved” by redefining terms (for example, treating safety as compliance).
 It should be solved by changing the design, changing training requirements, or delaying deployment.

-## Week 9: Constraints, and what prevention would look like at multiple levels
+## Constraints, and what prevention would look like at multiple levels

 Week 9 sharpened the problem further by forcing the question: if the “ideal” ethical solution is obvious, why did it not happen, and how do you prevent that failure pattern?